LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <p></p>
 <p>Outside of local government, we think our key stakeholders are:</p>
 <ul>
-<li>The Government Digital Service, with their <a href="https://www.gov.uk/government/publications/7-lenses-of-transformation/the-7-lenses-of-transformation">7 Lenses of Transformation and the GDS Academy.</a></li>
+<li>The Government Digital Service, with their <a href="https://www.gov.uk/government/publications/7-lenses-of-transformation/the-7-lenses-of-transformation">7 Lenses of Transformation</a> and the GDS Academy.</li>
 <li>Suppliers, particularly digital agencies</li>
 <li>MHCLG and other central government departments, as catalysts for transformation through legislation, funding or policy.</li>
 <li>Local Government Association</li>